 Contrary to uninformed opinion, publishing is not printing, or the moment when when you press the “Publish” button on an e-book sales platform.

-If you are the kind of author who wants to hand over to somebody else once you’ve written “The End”, if the entrepreneurial streak is missing, then self-publishing is likely not for you.
+If you are the kind of author who wants to hand over these functions to somebody else once you’ve written “The End”, if the entrepreneurial streak is missing, then self-publishing is likely not for you.

 What Do Entrepreneurs Do?